s-huggins/tech-test-js/readme.md

 ## How to complete the test

-Clone the repository to you computer and install the dependencies:
+Clone the repository to your computer and install the dependencies:

 ```bash
 npm i